(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 Tech industry willing to go all in for ChatGPT Professional: those willing to pay >€250 a month are 2x more likely to fully trust its output

-The pilot of the paid service ChatGPT Professional begs the question: which industries are willing to put their money where their mouth is?
+The paid service ChatGPT Professional begs the question: which industries in the job market are willing to put their money in the new technology

 To put that into context, in second place sits the finance industry with just 19% ready to pay over €250 per month.